michzza/michzza.github.io/_posts/2021-02-03-ATP linear regression.md

 #### Analysing the relationship between different features of the data set and the amount of Winnings
 Plotting different features against Winnings to identify patterns.
-There appears to be a strong positive linear relationship between BreakPointsFaced, BreakPointsOpportunities, ReturnGamesPlayed, ServiceGamesPlayed and wins.
+There appears to be a strong positive linear relationship between BreakPointsFaced, BreakPointsOpportunities, ReturnGamesPlayed, ServiceGamesPlayed and Winningss.

 ```python